tjper/teleport/design.md

 Once a client establishes a connection over TLS, the client certificate's `Common Name` will be used to determine which user has connected.
 An internal map will specify which roles each user has, and will be used to determine if the request should be processed.

 All roles are specified below:
-- mutate     allows a job to be started or stopped
+- *mutate*: allows a job to be started or stopped
-- query      allows job status to be retrieved or job output to be streamed
+- *query*: allows job status to be retrieved or job output to be streamed

 ## CLI